KiiWiiWii/Obsidian/Solitare/Additional Notes for Solitaire.md

 show = false;
 }}
 ```
-	^probably wont work, see below solution for more functional code.
+	^probably won't work, see below solution for more functional code.
 Or alternatively:

 ```java